MichaelWarmbier/Smite-API-Application/README.md

 ### Currently supported API calls:

-**/ping** - Always run on application start up.
-Displays the status of the API.
-If the API is down, none of the other calls will run successfully.<br>

-**/gethirezserverstatus** - Returns the server status of all releases of the game.
-Saves file with YYDDMMhhmmss timestamp.<br>
+**/gethirezserverstatus** - Outputs link of and/or downloads JSON data relating to the concurrent status of the Hi-Rez Smite servers on all platforms.
+Saves files with timestamp. <br>

-**/getdataused** - Returns API Developer daily usage limits and the current status against those limits.
-Only outputs current session and a link. <br>

-**/getitems** - Returns information about all items in the game.<br>
+**/getdataused** - Outputs link to JSON data relating to the API limits associated with the provided devId. <br>

+**/getitems** - Outputs link of and/or downloads JSON data relating to the current patch version for items within the game. <br>

-**/getgods** - Returns information about all gods in the game.<br>
+**/getgods** - Outputs link of and/or downloads JSON data for the Gods within the game.<br>

-**/getplayer** - Returns information about a specific player.<br>
+**/getplayer** - Outputs link of and/or downloads JSON data relating to a specific player. <br>

+**/getpatchinfo** - Outputs link of and/or downloads JSON data relating to the current patch version for the Smite game.

+**/getmotd** - Outputs link of and/or downloads JSON data relating to the twenty most recent modes of the day.